oddbird/oddsite/content/index.rst

   like `Susy`_ & `Django`_
   that larger agencies rely on -- we intentionally keep our team small.
-  Our size allows us to move quickly, and integrate with your team for an agile and collaborative process.
+  Our size allows us to move quickly and integrate with your team for an agile and collaborative process.
   Together, we can build software